googleinterns/vm-network-migration/readme/FORWARDING_RULE_README.md

 # Forwarding Rule Network Migration
 ## Characteristics:
 * The forwarding rule itself and the backend services, target pools, or target instances used by this forwarding rule will be migrated to the target subnet.
+* If the forwarding rule uses a static internal IP, after the migration, the internal IP of the forwarding rule will remain the same.
 ### EXTERNAL forwarding rule:
 * The external IP of the forwarding rule will not change.
 * The forwarding rule itself will not be modified, because it doesn't live in a network.